mikeshtro/homework/src/content/02-using-component.md

 # Using component

+Next step in our application would be to wrap the names into a component so that we can not only display the coffee name but add some common styles and basic logic.

 We have generated second component for you using command `ng generate component pick-coffee/coffee-overview`.
 It generated three component files: HTML, CSS and TypeScript parts of the component.
 Now use the generated component inside the main AppComponent.
-Can you do it on your own?

 ## Step 1